vembrane/vembrane/README.md

 ### Auxiliary files
 `vembrane` supports additional files, such as lists of genes or ids with the `--aux NAME=path/to/file` option.
 The file should contain one item per line and is parsed as a set.
 For example `vembrane filter --aux genes=genes.txt "ANN['SYMBOL'] in AUX['genes']" variants.vcf` will keep only records where the annotated symbol is in the set specified in `genes.txt`.

+### Custom context
+In addition to the default context for expressions given to vembrane, consisting of variables containing the VCF/BCF record information, helper functions and useful Python builtins (like `any()`), it is possible to define additional custom context via the flags

+* `--context STATEMENT`: providing a Python statement,
+* `--context-file PATH`: providing a Python script to evaluate (considering the parent directory of the script as search path for eventual additional imports).

+In both cases, the provided input is evaluated with Python.
+Any global variables (or functions) become available in the Python expressions that you provide to vembrane for filtering or the other subcommands.

 ### Ontologies
 `vembrane` supports ontologies in OBO format.
 The ontology is loaded into memory and can be accessed in the filter expression via the `SO` symbol.
 This enables filtering based on relationships between ontology terms.